All Episodes

 You know what I'm saying?

-That's Black History Month here at the University of Akron, and this is how everybody's treating a black Trump supporter.
+Well, it's Black History Month here at the University of Akron, and this is how everybody's treating a black Trump supporter.

 Very inclusive, very diverse, very cool and progressive.

-So regressive.
+So progressive.

 And then they called us these people.

-And then and that and that affected you how?
+And that affected you how?

 How did that affect your wallet?